reversinglabs/rl-scanner-cloud-gitlab-include/README.md

 To successfully use this Docker image, you need:

-* **An active secure.software Portal account and a Personal Access Token generated for it**.
+* **An active Spectra Assure Portal account and a Personal Access Token generated for it**.
 If you don't already have a Portal account, you may need to contact the administrator of your Portal organization to [invite you](https://docs.secure.software/portal/members#invite-a-new-member).
-Alternatively, if you're not a secure.software customer yet, you can [contact ReversingLabs](https://docs.secure.software/portal/#get-access-to-securesoftware-portal) to sign up for a Portal account.
+Alternatively, if you're not a Spectra Assure customer yet, you can [contact ReversingLabs](https://docs.secure.software/portal/#get-access-to-securesoftware-portal) to sign up for a Portal account.
 When you have an account set up,